Professional woman on laptop with text "build a marketing tech stack thats right for your team"

 Yes, you need a marketing stack.

-And no, it’s not the most important decision you need to make in your role as a marketer 🤷🏽♀️
+But it's not the most important decision you'll make as a marketer.

-Talk about a new marketing model today.
-And ten tools pop up tomorrow that you, apparently, must use to be successful in that strategy.
-This thinking leads marketers to assume their marketing tech stack is the solution to their challenges.
-Instead of a means to enable their creative ideas.
+Every new marketing model spawns ten tools that vendors claim you must use to succeed.
+This thinking leads marketers to assume their marketing tech stack solves their challenges, when it actually serves as a means to enable their creative ideas.

 Chris Walker of Refine Labs puts it best in this LinkedIn post:

 “B2B Marketing has become increasingly systematic driven by the over-adoption and over-reliance on technology.
-The result is a cookie-cutter, assembly line style of marketing that prioritizes measurement over customer needs.
+The result is a cookie-cutter, assembly line style of marketing that emphasizes measurement while neglecting customer needs.
 That prioritizes measurement of easy-to-move vanity metrics over actual effectiveness.”

 How to build the right marketing technology stack for your B2B business